On the Enumeration and Asymptotic Analysis of Fibonacci Compositions: Introduction and basic definitions

-The goal of this paper is to unify and expand upon the theory of compositions of Fibonacci numbers, using both the more general theory of compositions and the theory of positive linear recurrence sequences.
-To state our objectives more precisely, we must first define the notions of composition and partition.
-A \textbf{composition} of an integer $n$ is a collection of positive integers $\{n_1, n_2, \dots, n_k\}$ for which
+The goal of this paper is to unify and extend the theory on compositions of Fibonacci numbers, employing both the more general theory of compositions and the theory of positive linear recurrence sequences.
+To state our objectives more precisely, we must first define the notions of composition and partition. \begin{definition}[Compositions and Partitions] A \textit{composition} of an integer $n$ is an ordered representation of positive integers $\{n_1, n_2, \dots, n_k\}$ for which

-On the other hand, a \textbf{partition} of $n$ is a collection of non-increasing positive integers $m_1 \geq m_2 \geq \dots \geq m_j$ for which
+On the other hand, a \textit{partition} of $n$ is a collection of non-increasing positive integers $m_1 \geq m_2 \geq \dots \geq m_j$ for which

-From these definitions it should be clear that any positive integer has at least as many compositions as it does partitions, because the indices for the integers constituting a partition can be freely interchanged.
-While there are well-known asymptotic results on the enumeration of partitions (see \cite{And, Bona, Ste}), our emphasis in this paper will be on compositions.
+\end{definition} From these definitions one can easily observe that the number of partitions of any positive integer $n$ is in general less than the number of its compositions.
+Indeed, any partition of $n$ is a composition of $n$, and any reordering of its summands gives rise to another composition of $n$.
+Also, both compositions and partitions can repeat summands.
+While there are well-known asymptotic results on the enumeration of partitions (see \cite{andrews1976theory, bona2006walk, Rob, Ste}), in this paper we focus on compositions.
 In the literature, compositions are studied in two settings that are clearly equivalent: the direct enumeration of solutions to \eqref{compositionDef}, and the placement of balls into bins that are arranged in a line.
-Both enumerative and asymptotic problems in this area have been studied extensively; see \cite{Beck, Bona, Bond, Fla, Gra, Mos, Mpg, Mur, Ruz93, Ruz95, Sedi} and the references therein.
+Both enumerative and asymptotic problems in this area have been studied extensively; see \cite{Beck, bona2006walk, Bond, Fla, Gra, Mos, Mpg, Mur, Ruz93, Ruz95, Sedi} and the references therein.